 Should I get pre-approved before looking at investment properties?

-What's the difference between a mortgage broker and going directly to my bank?
+What's the difference between a mortgage broker and my bank for a first-time investor?

 Written by